cltl/RBN-Reader/README.md

-# RBN-Reader
+# ODWN-Reader

-The goal of this repository is to load [Referentie Bestand Nederland](http://tst.inl.nl/producten/rbn/rbn_documentatie_nl.pdf) into Python classes as well as compute descriptive statistics.
+The goal of this repository is to load Open Dutch WordNet into Python classes as well as compute descriptive statistics.

 ### Prerequisites